 Do you dream about traveling to far off lands?
 Do you want to be immersed in another culture?
 And do you want to build up your resume and network while doing it?
 Then an international internship might be for you.

-And despite some common misconceptions, they are easier to obtain then you may think.
-Read on for tips on how to make your dream of working abroad come true.
+Despite some common misconceptions, gaining work experience abroad may be easier than you think.
+Read on for tips on how to make your dream come true.

 Whatever your passion—teaching, community health, working with children, or advocating for international human rights—there is an opportunity for you.
 If you’re thinking about applying and don’t know where to start, you’ve come to the right place.
 There are tons of resources out there to point you in the right direction.
 Here are a few to get you started:

-- Conduct a search on Idealist to see what’s available.
-You can search based on location, and whether or not you’re interested exclusively in a paid (or unpaid) opportunity.
+- Conduct a search on Idealist to see what’s available, or filter options by location.
 There are opportunities all over the globe, from Mexico to Peru to Thailand to Italy.

-- Sign up with an international volunteering organization like Cross-Cultural Solutions or Globe Aware.
+- Sign up with an international volunteering organization like Globe Aware or Global Experiences.
 The International Volunteer Programs Association is a clearinghouse of these types of programs, so check out their site for more information about specific volunteer placement nonprofits.
-You will have to pay for these, but because they are nonprofits your contributions will likely be tax deductible.
+You will have to pay for these, but because they are nonprofits, your contributions may be tax-deductible.

-- Visit sites like Go Overseas and Go Abroad, which have numerous articles, reviews of programs, and other resources to help you get started.
+- Visit sites like Go Overseas and Go Abroad.
+These resources have numerous articles, reviews of programs, and other tips to help you get started.

 - Check out the United Nations.
 Several programs that work with the United Nations offer internships in places like The Hague, Netherlands, and Geneva, Switzerland, among other global locations.
 And you can apply directly.

-But if you can’t find a paid gig, this doesn’t mean it’s an impossible arrangement to afford.
+But if you can’t find a paid gig, that doesn’t mean you can’t afford to go.
 There are a variety of scholarships to help cover the cost of living abroad.
 And if you can obtain academic credit for your internship, then you can often apply your school’s current financial aid or scholarships to the program.

-If you are already thinking about studying abroad, try combining it with a part-time internship for additional experience, says Johnathan Pierce, Curriculum Coordinator for the University Study Abroad Consortium.
-USAC is one of a variety of study abroad programs.
-Based in Reno, Nevada, USAC works with students who attend universities in all 50 states.
+If you are already thinking about studying abroad, try combining your experience with a part-time internship, says Johnathan Pierce, Curriculum Coordinator for the University Study Abroad Consortium.
+Based in Reno, Nevada, USAC is one of a variety of study abroad programs that works with students who attend universities in all 50 states.
 Combining an internship with study abroad is a great way to immerse yourself in another culture and explore your new city, he says.

-USAC has partnerships with organizations across the globe and help guide students to the best match.
-Some typical public-impact internships he has worked with students to obtain include working at local health departments teaching community health, at environmental organizations conducting ecological tests, and at charities working with the elderly.
+USAC has partnerships with organizations across the globe and helps guide students to the best match.
+Some typical social-impact internships he has helped students obtain include working at local health departments teaching community health, at environmental organizations conducting ecological tests, and at charities working with the elderly.